3nsai/3nsai/README.md

 - **[3NS Frontend dApp](https://github.com/3nsai/web3names-app)**: Manage .Web3 domains through a seamless UI.
 - **[3NS MetaMask Snap Plugin](https://github.com/3nsai/web3names-snap)**: Enable direct wallet-based domain interactions.
 - **[3NS Subgraph](https://github.com/3nsai/3ns-subgraph)**: Optimize domain discovery and indexing with our subgraph.
-- **[3NS Web3Names.ai Customer Portal](https://web3names.ai)**: Provides an easy to use portal website for customer management of .Web3 domains
+- **[3NS YouLink.ai Customer Portal](https://youlink.ai)**: Provides an easy to use portal website for customer management of .Web3 domains

 *Certain repositories, due to the transformative potential they hold, remain private as we refine and secure their capabilities.
 Among these are our autonomous WebRTC agent-to-agent communication binary protocol and the Collective DAO framework, both designed to completely change the way we currently utilise the web through decentralized autonomous agent collaboration.
 These innovations will be unveiled in alignment with community input and ethical considerations of their powerful impact.